 How to mitigate lack of clarity: When planning your project, check and recheck your requirements to ensure everything is in place.
 Is everyone involved on the same page?
 Are developers prepared for the next phase?
 Is the scope clearly defined?
 It's also important to make sure project information is accessible to all.
 By keeping information in a central tool, you can ensure everyone stays updated as the project progresses.

 Risk management involves identifying what risk categories are most likely to affect your project and making a plan to mitigate those risks.

 Project management tools make risk management easier because they allow you to organize your projects from start to finish.
-You can also use work management software to collaborate across teams, which will make the most common risks less likely.Create a risk management plan template
+You can also use work management software to collaborate across teams, which will make the most common risks less likely.Create a risk register template

 Using the following four steps, you can anticipate risk and keep your projects running smoothly.

 The first step in the risk analysis process is identifying risks you think could affect your project.
 We mentioned the seven most common risk events above, but other project risks could include contractor failure, unexpected life events, data transfer issues, shifting priorities, legal risk, market risk, and project deferral.

 Ask yourself these questions below to begin the risk identification process:

 What is the likelihood of this risk event?